 · Noisy Operations

-This limitation applies to the air-cooled chillers which has vents and ducts that produce a lot of noise.
+This limitation applies to the air-cooled chillers which have vents and ducts that produce a lot of noise.

 These air-cooled chillers undergo considerable periods of air expansion and contraction thus producing noise.